DBecker7/QuantQual/QuantQual.md

 I'll briefly go over a few other techniques that work for numbers in a range.
 I'll also talk about classification problems, which is when the thing we're modelling can only be one of a handful of numbers.
 I'll talk about qualitative analysis, but mostly from a data scientist's perspective.
-Finally, I'll do my best to get you started on learning your own analysis.
+Finally, I'll do my best to get you started on learning your own analysis, and hopefully convince you that all this isn't that scary.
 There are lots of resources on campus and across the internet, but there are some caveats with all of those.
 :::